nmjmdr/nizcita_js/README.md

 ```
 In the above code the client indicates that the probe should be done after "x" number of calls have been made to the "alternate".

-The library comes with a few standard set of probe policies including: coin-flip and probablity-based
+The library comes with a few standard set of probe policies including: coin-flip and probablity-based policy

 An example setup and use: